gastonstat/relic-math13/syllabus.md

 ### Dropping the course

-There are no incomplete grades.
 The instructor may elect to drop you from the class if you miss more than six days of class.
-However, it is your responsibility to officially drop the course should you decide to do so, otherwise you may receive an F. The drop deadline for this semester is November 15th.
+However, it is your responsibility to officially drop the course should you decide to do so, otherwise you may receive an "F".
+The last day to Withdraw from regular session classes and receive a "W" for this semester is Thursday April 26.

 ### <a name="email-policy"></a>Email Policy